About David Taylor

 I work in a solo psychiatry practice in Corte Madera.
 My practice is small and simple.
 I focus on thorough, thoughtful and humane care for my patients.
-David Taylor M.D.
 I aspire to be accessible and helpful as I help my patients cope with difficult times.
 I offer cognitive behavioral and psychodynamic psychotherapy in addition to psychopharmacologic care for my patients.
 Some of my patients see other therapists, consulting with me for psychopharmacologic evaluation and treatment.
 I specialize in the treatment of depression, bipolar disorder, anxiety, personality and substance use disorders.

 Background

 Prior to opening my private practice in 2005 I worked for the University of California for eight years as a professor, administrator and clinician at UCSF.
 I founded the psychopharmacology clinical services at Langley Porter Psychiatric Institute at UCSF and taught residents and medical students psychiatric evaluation and treatment.
 For four years I worked nearly full time at the UC Office of the President as the Chief Medical Officer for the UC system of five medical schools and ten hospitals.
-While that was an exciting and very challenging chapter in my career I am very happy to be back doing psychiatry full time and seeing my family more often.

 Education